mux23/aws-scaleio/README.md

 ##Using ScaleIO for n00bs

 ScaleIO is awfully cool, but can be a little confusing if you haven't used it before.
-Here's some tips.
+[Here's an excellent whitepaper on how it generally works](https://www.emc.com/collateral/white-papers/h14344-emc-scaleio-basic-architecture.pdf), and here's a couple of tips that I found useful to get started, having used a bunch of other big-storage thingeys before.

 ###Vocabulary
 *MDM* - Metadata Manager.
 Manages and configures the cluster.
 In this setup it can be either 10.0.0.11 or 10.0.0.12, depending on who won the race on startup. ¯\\_(ツ)_/¯